 As a result, when every course at the College used Moodle and needed to have an online presence to facilitate their blending learning and digital objectives, a lot of planning and consideration of implementation was needed.

-Through a comprehensive initial analysis, eThink helped Cochise realize that there was too much choice for staff in the College’s Moodle site. eThink’s suggested solution for this was to simplify the onboarding experience for staff so that educators and administrators would receive a good foundation of skills and the knowledge to best use Moodle.
+Through a comprehensive initial analysis, the Moodle Partner helped Cochise realize that there was too much choice for staff in the College’s Moodle site.
+A simplification of the onboarding experience for staff was designed so that educators and administrators would receive a good foundation of skills and the knowledge to best use Moodle.

-Following this suggestion, Adam worked with eThink to develop an online Level 1 Moodle training course.
+Following this suggestion, Adam worked with the Moodle Partner to develop an online Level 1 Moodle training course.
 The course helps instructors learn to manage Moodle and to develop good content within the learning platform.

 This course allowed all Moodle users to initially focus on the basic functions of Moodle and build from there.